sdsc-hpc-training-org/expanse-101/Expanse_Tutorial.md

 echo "----------------------------------"

 ```
+* Note that you can also see some Slurm environment variables, such as the JOB_ID.
+See the Slurm page: https://www.glue.umd.edu/hpcc/help/slurmenv.html
 * Submit the batch script and monitor until the job is allocated a node,
 and completes execution: